How to have a smooth Divorce – Get past the Financial disclosure

 Either way, your lawyer will assume that every document you provide will be challenged by your spouse’s lawyer, so you must submit the entire document, even if you think some of the pages look irrelevant.
 They might be crucial to your lawyer, and not submitting them will cause delay, and remember, delays cost you money.

-Financial Disclosure In Mediation
+Financial disclosure In Mediation

 When you enter mediation, certainly with us here at Divorce the Smartway (DTSW), time will be spent during your sessions on educating you on the importance of financial disclosure.
-During my mediation sessions, you will be provided with the appropriate reference materials, including videos and access to our very own Disclosure Wiki and interactive portal.
+During my mediation sessions, you will be provided with the appropriate reference materials, including videos and access to our very own financial disclosure Wiki and interactive portal.

 We use the standard court forms as mentioned earlier – those unfortunately numbered Forms 13 and 13.1.
 We also build the forms into some of the most advanced settlement analytics known in the industry.
 Using these will help you reach a settlement faster, with more clarity and certainty.